tommysullivan/ts-injector/lib/test-portal/readme.md

 Finding Test Results

-2   - Add the same query window to the overall results and filter that way there too 3   - Use client side graphing to display results in aggregate over time
+    - Deep Linking reflects current query and position within view
     - Use a Drill + Visualization tool to view results over time as a chart
-    - Deep Linking reflects current query and position within view
+    - Ability to searchably tag at the "entire test result" level

 Exploring a Test Result

-    - tag click links to view of just that tag
+    - Indicate the sought tags for which there was not a match
+    - Ability to view/explore the full test configuration for a run
     - ability to expand and collapse the hierarchy
     - Visualize the individual test result as a chart using Drill + Visualization
-    - Ability to view/explore the full test configuration for a run
     - Ability to AND tags as well as OR them
     - Ability to GROUP ands and ors to arbitrary depth (wait until use case)

 Loading / Saving of Single Test Result File

-1   - Ability to save currently viewed test result to server side 2   - Ability to POST a result from a running test job, such as Jenkins, and get its URL
+    - Ability to change the test result names
+    - Ability to POST a result from a running test job, such as Jenkins, and get its URL (workaround: use PUT to known URL)
     - Maybe: Borrow from Tommy's Universe a simple import and export JSON mechanism that uses browser client only (no save)

 Attachments